akhilaraj06/Ecommerce-devops-project/README.md

 ![Service Diagram](images/service-diagram.png)

-*This diagram shows the flow of requests between the different microservices, technologies used, and communication protocols.*
+*This diagram illustrates the flow of requests between the different microservices, the technologies used, and the communication protocols.*

 ---